 What’s happening at the retreat?

 Eating, sleeping, worship, Bible studies, sessions with various leaders, swimming, games, and a servant event!
-There will be a tentative retreat schedule posted on the website, to give you an idea of the weekend’s activities.
+There will be a tentative retreat schedule posted on the website to give you an idea of the weekend’s activities.

 What about accommodations?